Hello my darlings,

 Stephen Forrest writes: “The myth of the rugged, independent individual separate from everyone else has finally hit the wall.
 As we have seen, we are all in this together.
 Denying that reality simply no longer works in a practical way for anyone.
 Even money can’t keep anyone safe.
 Our anger with each other, our divisions, our brutal competitiveness, our sense that national boundaries reflect some immutable law of nature – all of that is collapsing right now before our eyes.”

 I agree with Stephen.
-To take it one step further, in my words, as I see it and as I am shown: We are living through Kali Yuga – the center no longer holds.
+To take it one step further.....we are living through Kali Yuga – the center no longer holds.
 The ideal of mankind (the rugged independent man separate from everyone else) is forced to give way to the reality of humanity - the interconnectedness of us all.
-It is not money or the economy that connects us; it is the desire, the belief in the humane treatment of other human beings.
+It is not money or the economy or spirituality that connects us; it is the desire, the belief in the humane treatment of other human beings.
 We live in a world of, by, and for money.
-Every social injustice, every inequality, is rooted in an economic system that has destroyed the planet and reduced the value of human beings and human life to zero cents.
+Every social injustice, every inequality, is rooted in an economic system that has destroyed the planet and reduced the value of human beings and human life less than zero.

 Covid-19 has hit people up the side of the head with the reality of our interconnection; an interconnection that absolutely has to be recognized and honored if we are to survive the current pandemic and the ones that are coming.
 Clearly the global economy is interconnected, clearly the health of all of us is interconnected.
 What’s terrifying the 1 percent, the elites, is more and more of the population has had it with an economic system that works for a few and keeps the rest of us on our knees.
 If money has no value, then the rich are no longer rich.
 If money has no value, then the rich no longer have power over federal policies that shape our lives.
 The people will not live by your leave.